-However, in today's Chinese Christian church and community, it seems that pastors, missionaries, and Christian scholars seldom talk about the biblical "son."
-They still focus on the study on the trinity, which has been debated for more than five hundred years.
+However, in today's Chinese Christian Church and community, it seems that pastors, missionaries, and Christian scholars seldom talk about the biblical concept of "son."
+They still focus exclusively on the study of the trinity, which has been debated for more than five hundred years.
 Whereas, for atheists who do not believe in God, it is absurd to discuss with them about the trinity.
-If Christians fail to present them the biblical definition of "son" at this time, millions of people would die in the miserable darkness and lose the chance to choose eternal life.
+If Christians fail to present to them the biblical concept of "son" at this time, millions of people would die in the miserable darkness and lose the chance to choose eternal life.

 In this spiritual warfare, Chinese secular scholars have already overwhelmingly won over Christian scholars.
-They can read both Chinese and English; they can freely disassembly the Bible and freely absorb whatever it is useful for them; With the government sponsorship, cooperating with Harvard University, Chinese scholars are permeating their worldly thoughts into every corner of the world.
-Whereas, in the western, many Christian scholars are thwarted by the Chinese writing system.
-They are monitored and passive in the pre-China documents study, not mentioning the indigenization.
+They can read both Chinese and English; they can freely deconstruct the message of the Bible and freely absorb whatever is useful for them.
+With the government sponsorship, cooperating with Harvard University, atheistic Chinese scholars are permeating their worldly thoughts into every corner of the world.
+Whereas, in the Western world, many Christian scholars are thwarted by the Chinese writing system.
+They are monitored and passive in the pre-China documents study, and uninformed about the need for indigenization.

-Despite that Chinese secular scholars have advantages in the study of the "son" in pre-China documents, they cannot solve the myth due to the mono worldly worldview.
-The mission has to fall on the shoulders of the Christian scholars since they can view it from both an etic and emic perspective.
+Despite the fact that Chinese secular scholars have advantages in the study of the concept of "son" in pre-China documents, they cannot solve the metaphor due to the mono-worldly worldview.
+The mission has to fall on the shoulders of the Christian scholars since, they can view it from both an etic and emic perspective.

-Goal and Objectives
+D. Goal and Objectives

 Italian Allessandro Valignani (1539-1606), a leader of the Jesuits in the Orient, looking out his window at Macao in 1579, cried out toward the Chinese coast, 'Oh, Rock, Rock, when will you open?'[37]
 In a Sunday school inauguration speech in a Chinese church in America several years ago, a dean of the Chinese Dept. stated that Chinese culture is “broad-profound” (博大精深) and “brilliant-splendid”(光辉灿烂).
 She encouraged youth in American to continue to inherit, develop, and glorify the Chinese tradition.